EricZimmerman/VoronTools/Kalico.md

 10. Do you want to reload your macros you are testing without restarting Klipper?
 RELOAD_GCODE_MACROS can do that for you
 11. and much more

-Read about all the awesome stuff in more detail [here](https://dangerklipper.io/Danger_Features.html)
+Read about all the awesome stuff in more detail [here](https://docs.kalico.gg/Danger_Features.html)

-There is also dedicated DK [documentation](https://dangerklipper.io/) to review for all the cool things mentioned above
+There is also dedicated Kalico [documentation](https://docs.kalico.gg/) to review for all the cool things mentioned above

 ## Switching to DK